Thursday 18 August 2016

 Method:

-2. Mix in yoghurt-mayo or mayo, Dijon, pepper & salt; set aside
+2. Mash with a fork until the texture is slightly coarse; mix in yoghurt-mayo or mayo, Dijon, pepper & salt; set aside

 3. In a separate bowl, mix dry ingred; rub or process in butter until the size of peas; make a well in the middle